Brantley’s big hits help Astros win Game 3 of World Series

-WASHINGTON (AP) — Michael Brantley is healthy at the most important time and not letting that go to waste.
+WASHINGTON (AP) — Michael Brantley pulled up a chair and waited.

+Hours after his two big hits propelled the Houston Astros to victory in Game 3 of the World Series, the veteran outfielder put his foot up and listened as a young teammate expressed confidence about his chance to make a mark on this Fall Classic.
+Brantley waited more than a decade to play this deep into the postseason.
+What’s a few more minutes?

+Brantley wondered a lot through the years — and the injuries — if he’d get this opportunity.
+Healthy at the most important time, Brantley isn’t letting it go to waste, hitting two run-scoring singles Friday night to help Houston beat the Washington Nationals 4-1 and cut its World Series deficit to 2-1.

+“It means a lot,” Brantley said.
+“Any time you get to help your team win a game, especially in the World Series of this magnitude, a lot of hard work pays off.
+I didn’t get here by myself.”
-After waiting so long to play on this stage, the veteran outfielder whose career has been interrupted by a laundry list of injuries cashed in on his most important chances in Game 3 of the World Series on Friday night.
-Brantley hit two run-scoring singles and was a big part of the Houston Astros reversing their dreadful trend with runners in scoring position to beat the Washington Nationals 4-1 and cut their series deficit to 2-1.

-Given his team’s struggles at the plate, manager AJ Hinch could have put hot-hitting rookie Yordan Álvarez in left field hoping for a big hit or two.
-He stuck with the sure-handed Brantley, who remained steady as ever.
+After waiting so long to play on this stage, Brantley went 2 for 4 and was a big part of the Astros reversing their dreadful trend with runners in scoring position.
+Manager AJ Hinch could have put hot-hitting rookie Yordan Álvarez in left field hoping for a timely hit or two, but he stuck with the sure-handed Brantley.

 Brantley singled off starter Aníbal Sánchez in the third and fifth innings and was intentionally walked in the sixth so he couldn’t do more damage.
 He’s 5 for 12 in the World Series, which is becoming a showcase of the 32-year-old as a professional hitter.